okviz/okviz.github.io/_docs/calendar-pro/options/values/text-color.md

 published:          true
 date:               2022-07-26
 modified:           2022-07-26
-order:              /calendar-pro/options/events-holidays-labels/text-color
+order:              /calendar-pro/options/cell-value/text-color
 internal:           fill
 ---
 **Default value:** Auto

-This option defines the text color of events/holidays labels.
-By default, it takes the background color of the label and assigns a color of a darker/lighter tone, with acceptable contrast.
+This option defines the text color of cell value labels.
+By default, it takes the background color of the cell and assigns a color of a darker/lighter tone, with acceptable contrast.

 <todo>Screenshot</todo>